Aristotle

 This is perhaps a little unfair, for in his lifetime Aristotle produced a number of popular dialogues — like Plato — that were famed for their beauty.
 Indeed, the Roman statesman Cicero speaks of the “golden river” of Aristotle’s prose.
 Unfortunately, none of these popular works survive, and we are left only with Aristotle’s technical notes.

 Nevertheless, the influence of these ‘technical notes’ is difficult to overstate.
-Aristotle’s physics was not replaced until the Enlightenment, some of his biological insights still astound modern zoologists and researchers, and his ethics (including, for instance, his ideas of the ‘golden mean’, his influential views on friendship, and that leisure should define us more than work) remains a rich source for contemporary scholarship and debate to this day.
+Aristotle’s physics was not replaced until the Enlightenment, some of his biological insights still astound modern zoologists and researchers, and his ethics (including, for instance, his ideas of the ‘golden mean’, his influential views on friendship and happiness, and that leisure should define us more than work) remains a rich source for contemporary scholarship and debate to this day.
 He was revered among medieval Muslim scholars as “The First Teacher”, known by medieval Christians like Thomas Aquinas simply as “The Philosopher”, while the poet Dante called him “the master of those who know”.

 This reading list outlines the best books of and about Aristotle.
 After reading it, you’ll have a full understanding of exactly why Aristotle’s work has had — and still has — such an influence on Western thought.
 Let’s dive in!